Compensation vs negligent landlord for two-story fall Milwaukee spinal injury lawsuit nets $471K settlement amount

 Injured? it is about the money®

-Free personal injury case assessments and consultations
+Free personal injury case assessments and consultations in Milwaukee

 If you or a loved one has been injured as a result of someone else’s negligence, call Warshafsky Law right away and schedule a free case assessment.
 Our Milwaukee personal injury lawyers start building your case for trial as soon as you call our office.
 We begin gathering evidence, reports, and witness statements to show our opponents we are ready to take them on and win.

 Insurance companies try to get you to take the lowest offer first to avoid a lengthy trial and costly awards.
 Some Wisconsin lawyers work the system to push your case through as quickly as possible.
 They make their money by handling a large volume of cases rather than by actually helping their clients get the money they deserve.